Zijun (Brighton) Liu

 I am an undergraduate at the University of California, San Diego, pursuing a B.S. in Astrophysics with a minor in Data Science.
 Before transferring to UCSD, I completed two years at UC Davis double-majoring in Physics and Data Science, graduating with a 3.84 GPA.
 At UCSD, I carry a 3.98 institutional GPA.

 Currently, I am an AI/ML Engineer Intern at XView LLC, where I architect multi-agent LLM pipelines and engineer RAG systems for production grounding.
 Previously, I was an AI/ML Quantitative Research Intern at Rothenberg Wealth Strategies, building TCN-based probabilistic forecasting models and a three-stage signal pipeline over ~10M rows of market data.
-Prior to that, I interned at Himiway Intelligent Technology as a Data Science Intern, deploying XGBoost demand-forecasting models that accelerated executive decision cycles from four weeks to one.
+Prior to that, I interned at Himiway Intelligent Technology as a Data Science Intern, deploying XGBoost demand-forecasting models that accelerated executive decision cycles from four weeks to one week.

 As a 4D Go player and the lead developer of the KataGo × LLM project, I think about both ML systems and quantitative research through the lens of variance management.
 Modern Go AI teaches a profound lesson: optimize for the probability of winning, not the margin of victory — it actively sacrifices high-margin local gains to reduce global variance.
 I apply this same philosophy to model and strategy design, favoring lower absolute returns with minimal drawdown and high information ratios over brittle high-return configurations.
 In both Go and production ML, managing variance to survive to the next iteration is the ultimate edge.